 3. Check whether it spread from a neighbour's property.

 Try to find out where your Japanese knotweed came from.
-If it started on a neighbouring property and spread into your garden, you may want to contact a solicitor who specialises in this type of case - your neighbour may have committed a crime by allowing the knotweed to spread from their property to yours.
+If it started on a neighbouring property and spread into your garden, you should mention this to your Japanese knotweed expert.
+They may recommend that you contact a solicitor who specialises in this type of case, as it's possible that your neighbour has committed an offence by allowing the knotweed to spread from their property to yours.
+That being said, it's always better to resolve these disputes amicably if possible - see How to Resolve a Japanese Knotweed Dispute with Your Neighbour.

 Japanese Knotweed Removal Request a Free Survey